 This course is ideal for professionals in the public sector, in not-for-profit organisations or in for-profit organisations involved in public policy or the delivery of public services.

 During your studies you'll develop the skills and knowledge required to influence policy and how policy decisions are translated on the ground.
 You'll deepen your understanding of policy-making and its intersection with public management.
 You will prepare yourself for more strategic roles and help your organisation operate more effectively in complex and challenging environments.

 By choosing this part-time online course you will be able to combine your study with your career and family.
 You'll also be studying with one of the top universities in the world, with teaching and support from experienced academics and practitioners.
-Our Department is ranked 25th in the world, and 4th in the UK (QS World Rankings 2016).
+Our Department is ranked equal 20th in the world and 6th in the UK (QS World Rankings 2018).
 All our courses are run directly by us, so you can always count on coherent and strong support from your academic tutors, personal supervisor and our dedicated support team.